jmfriedt/gr-oscilloscope38/README.md

 # gr-oscilloscope38
 Using an oscilloscope as Software Defined Radio source for GNU Radio 3.8

-Assumes the availability of RPC for communication over VXI11 with an oscilloscope.
+Assumes the availability of RPC for communication over VXI11 with an oscilloscope, provided by `apt-get install libtirpc-dev` on Debian/GNU Linux.

 Tested on Rohde & Schwarz RTO2034 and RTE1054, will most probably work on any RT series oscilloscopes.
 Origianlly developed for the Agilent 54855DSO but not tested after adding support for R&S instruments.
 Select which brand is used with the #define flags